CLOCKW3RK/GUIGI/README.md

 3. Do NOT rename anything (obviously).
 It'll fuck stuff up.
 4. Run from the icon that was just created on your desktop.
 5. Report any bugs to me on Discord!
+6. Do NOT run either GUIGI.bat as Administrator, has a bug where it drops GUIGI.py into System32

 * NOTES